 - Descriptions – Develop a cohesive style for how you communicate about the images and videos.
 Cheeky, serious, simple, humorous, etc.

-- Grid – Not only does each post follow your theme, your layout can appear to have a pattern to it.
+- Grid – Not only does each post follow your theme, but your layout can also appear to have a pattern to it.

 Photographer Weijiang uses grids to display his photography.
 Look closely.
 That’s not one post.
 The image is pieced together abstractly in a series of posts.